VR's anti-smoking ordinance facing amendments

 That’s when McDougal learned about the 2012 ordinance and issued an order requiring that it be enforced.

 But McDougal’s order received immediate pushback from one business owner, Russ Phillips of the Cinema Tavern Reel Sports Bar & Grill on Montgomery Street.
-The business restricts its patrons to those over the age of 21, three years older than the age-18 exemption allowed in the state law.
+The business restricts its patrons to those over the age of 21, three years older than the age-18 exemption allowed by state law.

 In a letter to the council in June, Phillips said his establishment had always adhered to the state law and argued that the Villa Rica ordinance would cost him business.
 He also outlined several economic impacts the business has sustained due to the pandemic.